Email Marketing Summit Australia Virtual Event

 I’m not someone who will sit there and write a to-do list or fill my calendar with tasks I need to complete.
 To the disappointment of my own manager, it’s just not happening.
-So I’ve found keeping an agenda for every meeting I have, which is multiple every morning, super helpful to keep me focused and on track.
-I spend the last 30 minutes of my work day going through the day’s action points from my meetings and creating a new agenda for the next day.
+So I’ve found keeping an agenda for every meeting I have (which is multiple every morning) super helpful to keep me focused.

 I recommend buying a calendar and crossing each day off.
 It helps the weeks feel shorter because you get that same ‘looking forward to the weekend’ feeling you’d get on a normal Thursday or Friday.
 I also set alarms for starting the work day, lunch/ tea breaks, and closing up shop.
 It helps me hold myself accountable and will be super helpful when it’s time to readjust to the workplace.